 In addition to this research, I have served as an Editorial Associate for the American Sociological Review, as the student representative for the Sociology of Education section of the American Sociological Association (ASA), and am currently the student representative for the Children and Youth section of ASA.

 My teaching experience includes instructor for undergraduate statistics, TA for graduate statistics, and as co-instructor for a community-based course on Latino communities.
-In Fall 2018, I will join the Sociology & Criminology department at Valparaiso University.
+In the fall I will teach introduction to sociology, social stratification, and sociology of education.